 - If we are short staffed, we may need to cancel or defer routine procedures, appointments or operations and concentrate on more needy patients.
 We may also need to change the timings of our consulting sessions.
 We will give regular updates on our website and on social media.

-- In some circumstances we may be able to provide some services remotely.
+- In many circumstances we may be able to provide some services remotely.
 For example, consultations by telephone.
 If we need to do this the consultation will be chargeable at our usual rate.
 We may ask for photographs and in some cases have live video chats.

 - We may also be able to dispense medication remotely, for collection or by post.
 This will be up to the individual Veterinary Surgeon dealing with your case.
 This will be easier for us if the Veterinary Surgeon has seen your pet recently or knows you and your pets well.
 Whilst we may be more relaxed about policy there are still laws and professional conduct rules that we need to obey the spirit of.